Jumpin' (Liberty X song)

 "Jumpin'" is a song by English-Irish pop group Liberty X. It was released in the United Kingdom via CD and DVD on 20 October 2003 as the second single from their second studio album, Being Somebody (2003).
 The song was co-written by singer-songwriter Lucie Silvas, Charlie Russell and Mike Peden.
 It was showcased during Liberty X's sold-out arena tour in early 2003, quickly becoming a fan favourite.

 The song debuted and peaked at number six on the UK Singles Chart.
 It also charted at number 16 on the Irish Singles Chart, number 78 on the Australian Singles Chart, number 55 on the Dutch Singles Chart, and number 56 on the French Singles Chart.

-"Jumpin'" was included as one of the songs on the video game EyeToy: Groove (2003).

 Background

 "Jumpin'" was one of the first songs to be recorded by Liberty X following the release of their debut studio album, Thinking It Over.
 The single was highly popular amongst fan circles and DJs alike, with a number of remixes appearing on the second physical single release.
 Tony Lundon told Newsround: "Jumpin' we chose as a single because it just worked well on the tour and it's the kind of song we want to sing.
 We don't really have a master plan!"

 It was also the band's first single not to be released on Cassette, following the decline of the format that began in July 2003.
 The single also included two B-sides: "It Helps", a brand new track penned by band member Tony Lundon, and a remix of one of the band's former B-sides, "Never Meant to Say Goodbye".